Geoffrey William Griffin: Education

 After leaving school before completing the additional two years of advanced high school required for admission to university in Kenya, he first joined the Survey of Kenya, and then the King's African Rifles (KAR).
 After serving during the Emergency, and tired of the brutality of war, he became convinced of the justice of the Mau Mau cause.
-He did not renew his commission, and began to participate in attempts to rehabilitate former fighters held or recently released from detention camps.
-After some years, his attention turned to children orphaned by the war, and he started a rescue center, out of which grew Starehe.
+He did not renew his commission, and started participating in attempts to rehabilitate former fighters that were held or recently released from detention camps.
+After a couple of years, his attention turned to children orphaned by the war, and he started a rescue centre, out of which grew another school, Starehe.

 Honours

 Griffin was awarded an honorary Ph.D. in Education by Kenyatta University for developing Starehe Boys' Centre and School.

 He was awarded the MBS (Moran of the Order of the Burning Spear) by President Kenyatta in 1970, the MGH (Moran of the Order of the Golden Heart) by President Daniel arap Moi in 1986, appointed an Officer in the Order of the British Empire (OBE) by Queen Elizabeth II in 2002, and a Lifetime Achievement Award by the Kenya National Commission on Human Rights in 2005.